 Here are some guidelines for wowing your interviewer with the answer to this question:

-1. Focus on results.
-Many candidates make the mistake of just listing their job duties (they make this mistake in the job interview and also on their resumes).
+Many candidates make the mistake of just listing their job duties (this is a common mistake in the job interview and also on their resumes).
 If you want to impress your interviewer, focus on how you performed and how you went above and beyond the job description.
 Here’s what you should stress:

-2. Customize for the position.
 You can develop a standard approach to this question.
-Again, don’t try to memorize a script (we repeat this advice constantly because it is really important).
+Again, don’t try to memorize a script (we repeat this advice constantly because it is REALLY important).
 You just want an outline of the bullet points that you want to cover.